May 18, 1909: The day tennis legend Fred Perry was born

 Fred Perry: the playboy and the clothing brand

-Several decades and several million shirts sold later, the company had not completely lost touch with its roots, sponsoring Andy Murray in his early tennis career.
+Several years and several million shirts sold later, the company had not completely lost touch with its roots, sponsoring Andy Murray in his early tennis career.